Ex-doctor's victims recount sex abuse as young gymnasts

 "You shouldn't be angry with yourself," she told a 31-year-old victim, who said she was assaulted almost 20 years ago.
 "You went to him for pain and healing, and you didn't know.
 No one faults you or any other victim for that.
 You were a child."

-The Michigan attorney general's office is seeking 40 to 125 years in prison for the 54-year-old Nassar.
-The maximum represents a year for each of the 125 girls and women who filed reports of abuse with campus police.
-He already has been sentenced to 60 years in federal prison for child pornography crimes.
+Prosecutors are seeking at least 40 years in prison for Nassar, who has already been sentenced to 60 years in federal prison for child pornography crimes.

-Olympic gold medalist Simone Biles on Monday said she was among the athletes sexually abused by Nassar.
-Another gold medalist, Aly Raisman, tweeted Monday that she would not attend the sentencing "because it is too traumatic for me.
+Olympic gold medalists Simone Biles, Gabby Douglas, McKayla Maroney and Aly Raisman have said they, too, were victims.
+Raisman tweeted Monday that she would not attend the sentencing "because it is too traumatic for me.
 My impact letter will be read in court in front of Nassar.
 I support the brave survivors.
 We are all in this together."

-Olympians McKayla Maroney and Gabby Douglas also have said they were among Nassar's victims as teens.

-In November, he admitted to digitally penetrating 10 girls, mostly under the guise of treatment, between 1998 and 2015.
+Nassar admitted in November that he digitally penetrated 10 girls, mostly under the guise of treatment, between 1998 and 2015.
 As part of plea deals in two adjacent Michigan counties, he said his conduct had no legitimate medical purpose and that he did not have the girls' consent.

-Nassar is scheduled to be sentenced in Eaton County in two weeks.

 The criminal cases followed reports last year in The Indianapolis Star about how USA Gymnastics mishandled complaints about sexual misconduct involving him and coaches.
 Women and girls said the stories inspired them to step forward with detailed allegations of abuse.

-Note: This story has been updated to correct the spelling of a victim's name to Chelsey, not Chelsea.